lmanul/whylinuxisbetter/_posts/all_in_one.md

-that again?), or download the GIMP (this is the name of the free program that can do nearly as much as Photoshop) : search, download, install, etc. That's enough : you get the idea, Windows is far from complete, and installing it is just the beginning of trouble.</p>
+that again?), or download the GIMP (this is the name of the free program that can do nearly as much as Photoshop) : search, download, install, etc. That's enough : you get the idea, Windows is far from complete, and installing it is just the beginning of trouble.

-<p>When you get Linux (such as Ubuntu, Mandriva, Fedora, etc., these are
-different "flavors" of Linux), you also get, <i>without installing anything more</i> :</p>
+When you get Linux (such as Ubuntu, Mandriva, Fedora, etc., these are different "flavors" of Linux), you also get, <i>without installing anything more</i> :

 <ul>